 Egg-Bacon Toasts with Onions and Spinach

-Cook an extra egg tonight and use the hard-cooked yolk in the salad dressing for our Bread and Shrimp Skewers with Romaine Salad.
+This hearty dish is equally satisfying for breakfast, lunch, or dinner.
+Cook an extra egg and use the hard-cooked yolk in the salad dressing for Bread and Shrimp Skewers with Romaine Salad.

 - Total Time: